-Changing space meant for cars into conditioned living space invokes legal issues.
+Changing space meant for vehicles into habitable, safe, and conditioned living space invokes legal and zoning issues.

 - Windows: Add enough window space to provide for natural light and air.
 In some municipalities, this means 5.5 square feet or a percentage of the total garage space.